Find out what opportunities for multilingualism you have.

 High Level

-Multilingualism is an integral part of your website concept, and depending on the complexity of your requirements, you and your team are strongly involved in the possibilities of the Multi Lang solution.
+Multilingualism is an integral part of your website concept, for this you and your team work hard into the possibilities of the Multi Lang solution, depending on the complexity of your requirements.
 They are prepared for the future.

 For us as web developers, too, it is always a challenge not to advise our customers on the complexity.
 Just because multilingualism offers fantastic opportunities in level 4 doesn’t mean it’s right for every project.

-One of our customers came to us with a Level 4 Multi Lang website and we gave him a individual solution mix of levels 1 and 3 developed – the overhead at level 4 was unnecessary, as the possibilities were hardly exhausted.
+One of our clients came to us with a level 4 Multi Lang website and we developed him a custom solution mix of level 1 and 3 – the overhead on level 4 was unnecessary as the capabilities were barely exhausted.
 In the case of new projects, it is also worthwhile, in anticipation of high complexity, to implement multilingualism in stage 4.

 This series of articles gives an overview of the current possibilities, advantages and disadvantages as well as an outlook on the future.